jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 sec2myr(3.15576e13) # 1.0            [Myr]
 ```

 The period conversions are the pair used most often, because orbital and rotational periods are quoted in days while every TidalPy argument named a frequency is an angular frequency in rad s$^{-1}$.
-A forgotten factor of $2\pi$ here is the single most common way to get a tidal answer that is wrong by a large, plausible-looking factor.

 The mega-year conversion uses the Julian year of 365.25 days, so one Myr is exactly $3.15576 \times 10^{13}$ s.
 That is the same constant the radiogenics datasets use for their half lives, available in Python as `TidalPy.constants.seconds_per_myr`, so times converted here and times read from an isotope model agree.

-## Orbital elements
+## Orbital Elements

 ```python
 from TidalPy.Utilities_x.conversions import orbital_motion2semi_a, semi_a2orbital_motion